PointCareLLC/js-developer-test/README.md

 There are 25 cars parked in our imaginary parking lot and I want to know what they are.
 If I give you the manifest, can you create an express API to serve the data?
 Since we're on topic, a React view to fetch and display the manifest would sure bring a smile to my face, can you do that too?

-This purpose of this test is to help PointCare gauge your knowledge around out full-stack JavaScript development.
+This purpose of this test is to help PointCare gauge your knowledge around our full-stack JavaScript development.
 The tasks touch on JavaScript, Node, HTTP, React, HTML, and CSS.

 ## The Stack